-This course will involve synchronous interaction between the instructor and students in Zoom online classrooms.
+This course will involve synchronous interaction between the instructional team and students in in-person lectures and discussion sections.
 The lecture sessions will involve lectures and in-class design activities.
-The lab sessions will involve design critiques, in-class activities, discussion, group work, and presentations.
-Some activities will involve the whole class, and other activities will use breakout rooms for small group interaction.
-Please see the Attendance and Class Participation section for more information about our expectations for student participation in class.
+The discussion sessions will involve design critiques, in-class activities, discussion, group work, and presentations.
+Some activities will involve the whole class, and other activities will use breakout rooms or in-person group activities for small group interaction.
+Please see the <a href="https://doi.org/10.1001/journal.org/10